mashathepotato/GSoC-Quantum-Diffusion-Model/README.md

 ### Executing program

 * Most of the code is in Jupyter notebooks with preloaded examples
+* The utils scripts are in .py files with helper functions and statistics
 * Run each notebook separately cell by cell or export to python scripts